Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 In CAA mode, the radar’s search pattern can be shifted left or right utilizing the Pinky Switch.
-While this actuation will change the illuminated weapon indicated on the Head Up Display, the actual selected weapon from the point of Cage mode entry does not change.
+While this actuation will change the illuminated weapon indicated on the Head Up Display, the actual selected weapon from the point of Cage mode entry does not change:

-Guns
+- Guns

-Radar Focus Left
+- Radar Focus Left

-Heat
+- Heat

-Radar Focus Center
+- Radar Focus Center

-Radar
+- Radar

-Radar Focus Right
+- Radar Focus Right

 To exit CAA, the pilot can select position B on the Weapon Select Knob, or the WSO can push the Air to Air button.
 Should a radar lock be in place at the time of mode exit, it will be retained.